 If you love teaching kids, and you think you are good at a particular subject area, then you may consider working as an online teacher or tutor.

 Apparently, online teaching jobs are becoming in demand these days.
 I guess we have technological advancement to thank that for.
 What is even amazing about it is you teach kids or adults from different races.
 In fact, you can choose from various online teaching websites or companies what particular race of students you want to teach.

 If you are planning to homeschool your children, I think doing an online teaching job is a good way to practice your teaching skills.
 You will get an idea of how it will work for you and your kid in the future.

 Anyway, depending on the online teaching company that you are eyeing for, there are some who are very strict with requirements like they need a college degree holder, someone who has teaching experience, someone who has an English certification, etc. Other companies may be more relaxed and allow anyone to get in the job as long as they know how to speak English and has the ability, the patience, in particular, to teach kids.

 Online teaching is also very flexible with time.
 In fact, you get to choose what time you will hold classes.
-Although most online teaching companies require a minimum number of hours per month, they do not care about how you will achieve the required number of time.
+Although most online teaching companies require a minimum number of hours per month, they do not care about how you will achieve the required number of times.

-I did try online teaching, to one time.
+I did try online teaching, one time.
 And to be honest, it’s actually fun!
 I love how it feels to be able to impart something to kids.
 I did have established good relationships among my students that even after our classes were over, we still did communicate.